binal1991it/backend-laravel-api/README.md

 then run the following commands in order.

+composer install

 php artisan migrate

 php artisan jwt:secret

 ## Run the commands below to run the React application.

-npm install

-npm run serve
+php artisan serve

 And enjoy the Coding!!!